Best Mermaid Viewer and Editor for Mac in 2026

 What's the best free Mermaid editor for Mac?

 For quick browser-based rendering, the Mermaid Live Editor (mermaid.live) — official, free, no install.
 For offline free, VS Code or Cursor with the Markdown Preview Mermaid Support extension.
-For a local web tool with no signup, MacMD Viewer's /tools/mermaid-viewer page renders pasted Mermaid instantly.
+For a local web tool with no signup, MacMD Viewer's /tools/mermaid-viewer page renders pasted Mermaid right in the browser.

 Does VS Code support Mermaid natively?